RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 We can also use Ghidra to create arrays.
 To do this, we first need to identify the size of the elements in the array.
 In our example, we can see that the size of each element is 4 bytes.
 We can then right-click on the global variable and select "Create Array".
 We can then specify the number of elements we want to create, making sure not to create too many and overwrite existing data.

 ---
-# C++ Classes
+# Analyzing and Identifying C++ Classes in Ghidra

-# Friendly Tutorial: Analyzing and Identifying Classes in Ghidra
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gdrAlpkncuE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Follow these easy steps to analyze and identify classes in Ghidra, a software reverse engineering tool.
+Follow these easy steps to analyze and identify classes in Ghidra.

 ## Step 1: Set up an array and a structure